onap/oom/docs/OOM User Guide/oom_user_guide.rst

         name: "{{ .Values.nsPrefix }}-mso-db"

-The last of the four files is the all-services.yaml file which defines the kubernetes service(s) that will be exposed in this name space.
+The last of the four files is the all-services.yaml file which defines the Kubernetes service(s) that will be exposed in this name space.
 Here is the contents of the file:

 **all-services.yaml**::